saychuwho/IMRLEnv/README.md

 ## Platform Setting

-Environment currently works on Windows.
-In Linux, have to check.
+There are four version of the env

+- Linux Desktop : not tested
+- Linux Headless : not tested
+- Windows Desktop : tested with Random Agent, working
+- Windows Headless : tested with Random Agent, working

 Also, this environment was tested in these conditions

-- python 3.7.16 working on anaconda
+- both Linux and Windows 11
   - Unity ML-Agent (unity) : 2.0.0
   - mlagents, mlagents-env : 0.26.0

+- At Windows 11
+  - python 3.7.16 working on anaconda
   - torch : 1.8.0+cu111
   - CUDA : 11.8

+- At Linux(Ubuntu 20.04)
+  - python 3.8.17 working on anaconda
-- protobuf : 3.20.3
+  - protobuf : 3.20.0
+  - CUDA : 11.4

-## Current Issue
+## Changes

-It is not done yet because of these issues

-1. Step Reward is too large

-When these issues are solved, environment should work well.
+- 2023.08.21 : solved environment reset problem, uploaded several different platform version of IMRLEnv, add argument option to select platform.
+- 2023.08.17 : first commit